nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Groups students by their names together.
 </summary>

-Format: `student -a INDEX…​ n/GROUPNAME`
+Format: `group -a INDEX…​ n/GROUPNAME`

 * Groups students into a group specified at `GROUPNAME`
 * `-a` refers to the add group command